-I took my maiden name back immediately after my divorce.
-I hated not having the same name as my three children, but Mark, the ex, has a four-year-old daughter—Rosalee Grey.
-Long story short: he had a child with another woman while we were married, and I refuse to share a last name with the two of them.
+I took my maiden name back after my divorce.
+Long story short: my ex had a child with another woman while we were married, and I refuse to share a last name with the two of them.

 He kisses me but I don’t feel a thing.
 I’m afraid my mind is playing tricks on me.
 What did he say?
 Did he mean…my name…might be his someday?
 Anderson?
 As in Mrs. Blake Anderson?

 Suddenly the temperature of the room skyrockets, and I begin perspiring profusely.
 I wiggle inside my clothes.
-My underwear and dress cling to my sweaty body.
+My underwear and dress cling to my body.
 The hair falling on my neck frizzes.
 My makeup slides down my cheeks.
 I fan my face but can’t stop sweating.
 I’m a perfect menopausal mess.
 I grab for a paper towel on the counter and pat myself dry at the exact moment I hear metal clinking.